francescogerardomarra/its/modulo26/4_security.md

 ***

 #### `SessionCreationPolicy.NEVER`

-When using `SessionCreationPolicy.NEVER`, Spring Security will **never** create a new session itself.
-However, if a session already exists (for example, created by some other part of the application), Spring Security will use it.
+When using `SessionCreationPolicy.NEVER`, Spring Security will **never** create a session, but it **will use** an existing session **if one already exists**.

-This approach is useful when you want to avoid unnecessary session creation for stateless authentication mechanisms like **Basic Authentication**, but still allow using an existing session if one is already there.
+This policy is useful when you want to integrate with an existing session management system but don't want Spring Security to initiate new sessions on its own.

-- **No Session Creation**: If there is no existing session, Spring Security will not create one.
+- **No Session Creation**: Spring Security will not create a session.
-- **Session Reuse**: If the client sends a valid `JSESSIONID` cookie representing an existing session, it will be reused.
+- **Session Reuse**: If the client sends a valid `JSESSIONID` cookie, Spring Security will use the existing session.
-- **Stateless Authentication**: With Basic Authentication or other stateless methods, sessions won't be created unless some external component explicitly does it.

-This behavior ensures better support for truly stateless applications, but still integrates well with existing session-based systems if needed.
+- **Authentication Requirements**: Without an existing session, credentials must be provided with each request.

 ```java
 @Override